MrShtash/MrShtash/README.md

 # SHALOM 👋

 ## My name is Shtash.
+Mr Shtash.

-Mr Shtash and I'm a student developer
+And I'm a student developer

 - 🌱 I’m currently learning to understand characters in the code editor
 - 💬 Ask me about anything you want